COOKEVILLE – Proud of your four-legged friend? Here’s a chance to brag.

-“This is a chance to show off your dog,” Cathy Benich, event organizer, said.
-“Last year, quite a few people stopped to look at the photos and enjoyed reading about what each of the dogs meant to their owners.”
+“This is a chance to brag on your fur baby,” Cathy Benich, event organizer, said.
+“Last year, quite a few people stopped to look at the photos and enjoyed reading about what makes each dog special.”

-Those planning to participate have until May 3 to send their photos, along with their dog’s name, breed and two to three sentences about why their dog is “Top Dog” to them.
-Photos may be emailed to [email protected] or mailed or dropped off at the Cookeville Leisure Services office in the Cookeville Municipal Building at 45 E. Broad St.
+Participants have until April 25 to send their photos, along with their name, their dog’s name and breed, and two to three sentences about why their dog is “Top Dog” to them.
+Photos may be emailed to [email protected] or mailed or dropped off at the Cookeville Leisure Services office in Cookeville City Hall, 45 E. Broad St.

-Event organizers hope the photo display will be a good representation of all the dogs that add to life in the community.
+Event organizers hope the photo display will be a good representation of all the dogs that add to the quality of life in the Cookeville area.

-Dogapalooza is a free event for dogs and the people who love them.
-It features an off-leash play area, pet-related vendors, adoptable pets and a kids’ dog show.
+Dogapalooza is an event that features pet-related vendors, an off-leash play area, an adoptable pet parade and a kids’ dog show.

-“It’s a great opportunity to get outside with your dog and visit local vendors,” Benich said of the event, which is sponsored by First National Bank of Tennessee and First Realty Company.
+“It’s a great opportunity to enjoy a spring afternoon in beautiful Dogwood Park with your dog and visit local vendors,” Benich said of the event, which is sponsored by Eagle Credit and First National Bank of Tennessee.

-Children wishing to compete in the dog show, which is for ages 16 and under, must register by 2:15 p.m.
+Children wishing to compete in the dog show, which is for ages 16 and under, must register on the day of the event by 2:15 p.m.
 The contest begins at 2:30 p.m.
-First, second and third place winners will be selected in each of the following categories: most obedient, best trick, loudest bark, prettiest dog, and dog/owner look-alike.
+First, second and third place winners will be selected in each of the following categories: Most Obedient, Best Trick, Loudest Bark, Prettiest Dog, and Dog/Owner Look-Alike.
 First place winners will go on to compete for best of show.